Toutouwai/InputfieldMarkupCKEditor/README.md

 A module for ProcessWire CMS/CMF.
 An inputfield for displaying markup editable via CKEditor.

-For use with the Form Builder module.
+The module is intended for use with the Form Builder module.
 Allows blocks of static text to be included within a form, which can be edited in the form settings using CKEditor.

 ## Usage